 What is The Campaign Registry (TCR)?

-Community helps manage your registration on the TCR on your behalf.
+Community helps manage your TCR registration on your behalf.
 Most customers will either see a prompt to enter this information in the product or will receive a message from their account manager.
 For customers seeking a very high message limit or throughput in the U.S., please work with your account manager.
-If you’re a sole proprietorship that requires a minimum amount of messaging, you’ll just need some basic information, such as your contact information.
-Any other business will also need to have some basic information about the business entity, including the Employer Identification Number (EIN) and business address.
+You will need to have some basic information about the business entity, including the Employer Identification Number (EIN) and business address.
 If you’re a public company, your ticker symbol will also be required.
 We will only use this submitted information for TCR purposes only.
 Inaccurate information may result in delays, denials of increased throughput, or additional fees.

 Registering with an EIN

-Registering with a tax EIN that is associated with your business ensures you will receive optimum performance and message throughput for your Community number.
+Registering with a tax EIN that is associated with your business may be required by our telecom partners and ensures you will receive optimum performance and message throughput for your Community number.
 The Campaign Registry uses the EIN as a pre-vetting for businesses and individuals wanting to send SMS traffic over 10DLC.
-If you’re a small business that needs high throughput but you do not have an EIN, please contact firstname.lastname@example.org.
-If you are registering on behalf of a business, you should generally register the EIN of the business that Community Members are intending to text with.
+If you’re a small business that needs high throughput but you do not have an EIN, please visit the IRS website to learn more about how to obtain an EIN.
+If registering on behalf of a business, you should generally register the EIN of the business that Community Members will be texting with.
 If you have multiple EINs or businesses relating to your phone number, the best strategy for your registrations will depend on balancing your expected Trust Scores and managing the risk of violations being associated with your EIN.

+Registration Fees apply and are subject to change at any time.
+Current rates and fees are provided when signing up for Services and as changes occur.
 These fees apply per phone number.
 Additional fees may apply to enable multiple use cases for a phone number.
 If you switch SMS providers, you may need to repay these registration fees.
-Fees are set by TCR and subject to change.

 Your registration type will determine the rate at which you can send texts (“throughput”).
-Throughput is measured by the industry in segments, which are roughly equal to one simple SMS message (160 GSM-7 encoded characters).
+Throughput is measured by the industry in segments.
+A message segment, as defined by third party providers, is approximately 140 bytes of content, which roughly equals 160 GSM-7 encoded characters for one simple SMS message.
 Emojis, links, and media count as multiple segments, depending on the length of the raw characters required to encode them.
-By default, a business will be allowed to send roughly 2 segments per second between all carriers.
-Once your registration is processed, the Trust Score and campaign type will determine an increased rate, which will be disclosed to you in our product.
-AT&T may take a week after registration to initially approve your throughput.
+By default, a business will be allowed to send roughly 1 segment per second between all carriers.
+Once your registration is processed, the Trust Score and campaign type will determine an increased rate, which will be disclosed to you in product.
+Mobile carriers may take a week after registration to initially approve your throughput.
 If you exceed your maximum throughput, your messages will still be sent but the messages will be sent more slowly because of the rate limits.
 For more information on throughput, please read here.

 If you have any questions, please reach out to us at firstname.lastname@example.org.